Bulat-Ziganshin/EasyProtoBuf/README.md

 - aside from that, fixed-width integral fields are compatible with both integral and zigzag domain
 - allows to switch between I32, I64 and VARINT representations for the same field as far as field type kept inside the same domain
 - note that when changing the field type, values will be decoded correctly only if they fit into the range of both old and new field types - for integral types; while precision will be truncated to 32 bits - for FP types

+## Motivation

+It starts with the story of my FreeArc archiver:
+- the first FreeArc version was implemented in Haskell, which is a very high-level language
+- the second version was reimplemented in C++, both to increase performance and to increase the potential contributors' audience
+- then, I realized that 80% of the archiver code (e.g. cmdline parsing) doesn't need C++ efficiency and rewrote this part in Lua to simplify the code and further increase the potential contributors' audience (the popularity of Haskell:C++:Lua among programmers is at the proportion of 1:10:100)
+- and, finally, I thought that the C++ part could be considered as a low-level core archiver library (AKA backend) while the scripting part is a client implementing concrete frontend (cmdline, UI) on the top of the core.
+The backend API provides only a few functions (e.g. compress and decompress) with LOTS of parameters.

+And the best way to pass lots of parameters to a C++ function is a plain C struct.
+Using a serialization library to pass such a struct between languages greatly simplifies adding bindings to the core API for new languages, such as Python, JavaScript, and so on.
+So I decided to provide the backend API as a few functions accepting serialized data structures for all their parameters.

+At this moment, I started to research various popular serialization libraries and finally chose the ProtoBuf format:
+- ProtoBuf format is the simplest one among all popular libs, although sometimes it's TOO simple (e.g. maps are emulated via repeated pairs)
+- FlatBuffers doesn't suppose deserialization, while I prefer to work with plain C++ structures
+- MessagePack format is more self-describing (schema-less) than ProtoBuf, making it less efficient for schema-based serialization
+- given its simplicity, it's no surprise that ProtoBuf is the most popular serialization format around, with bindings implemented to more languages.
+And even if some exotic language misses a binding, it would be easier to implement it for ProtoBuf than for any other serialization format.

+Now, I looked around, but the tiniest C++ ProtoBuf library I found was still a whopping 4 KLOC (while it neither supports maps nor provides a bindings generator).
+This made me crazy - the entire ProtoBuf format is just 5 field types, what do you do in those kilolines of code?

+You guessed it right - I decided to write my own ProtoBuf library (with maps and codegen, you know).
+The first Decoder version was about 100 LOC and today the entire library is still only 600 LOC, encoding and decoding all ProtoBuf types including maps.
+Nevertheless, the [library](https://github.com/mapbox/protozero) I rejected eventually provided many insights, from the API to internal organization, so I can call it a father of my own lib.